psychotimmy/aoc2023-cpm/README.md

 In turbo pascal, use the COM compilation option to create dayxx-y.com executables.

+Input data file names are expected to be of the form: dayxxin.txt

 Benchmarks run on an RC2040 (a RC2014 emulator) with the version of BIGILIB.PAS current at the time.
 Performance enhancements to this library are ongoing!

 Day18-1.pas - runs in 3 minutes 17 seconds using the puzzle data.